 - Butterfly Weed

-To see more flowers and plants that attract pollinators for lemon trees, check out my recent post: The 7 Best Companion Plants for Citrus Trees.
+To see more flowers and plants that attract pollinators for lemon trees, check out my recent post: Companion Plants for Lemon Trees: Our Top 30 Picks

 Plant More Citrus Trees